w3f/polkadot-wiki/docs/learn-governance.md

 against - the number of nay votes

-turnouts - the total number of voting tokens (Does not include conviction)
+turnout - the total number of voting tokens (Does not include conviction)

 electorate - the total number of DOTs tokens issued in the network
 ```